gabrielbiasi/gabrielbiasi/README.md

 ![oi](https://imgs.xkcd.com/comics/security.png)

-- 🔭 I'm currently working at SSYS Sistemas
+- 🔭 I'm currently working at @betrybe as Site Reliability Engineer
-- ⚡ I'm currently working with SRE, DevOps
 - 📫 You can reach me on biasi131@gmail.com